 The information you provide to us is managed according to relevant privacy legislation.
 You can apply to get access or make amendments to your personal information at any time.

-If you were admitted to the University via the Universities Admissions Centre (UAC), the University returns a portion of the data originally supplied by that organisation as confirmation of your acceptance of the offer of enrolment they made to you on behalf of the University.
+If you were admitted to the University via UAC, the University returns a portion of the data originally supplied by that organisation as confirmation of your acceptance of the offer of enrolment they made to you on behalf of the University.

-If you are undertaking an approved program of study that leads to registration as a health practitioner, the University is required to provide the Australian Health Practitioner Regulation Agency (AHPRA) with certain information collected as part of your enrolment, and about your enrolment status.
+If you are undertaking an approved program of study that leads to registration as a health practitioner, the University is required to provide the Australian Health Practitioner Regulation Agency with certain information collected as part of your enrolment, and about your enrolment status.
 The University is also required to provide NSW Health with certain information regarding students who will be undertaking placements in NSW Health facilities.
 This information is reported directly via the ClinConnect Student Module and is used to assign students to placements and to record students’ compliance with NSW Health policy and legislative requirements.

 If you are a postgraduate research student, your name and current working topic may be published in electronic or printed media highlighting research at the University.
 If you do not want these details published you should inform the dean of your faculty in writing.

 If you believe that the University or a member of staff has breached your privacy, you can make a complaint.
 Information about making a complaint is available on the Archives and Records Management Services website.